 - 200-hour and 500-hour yoga teacher trainings in addition to thousands of hours of study with master teachers such as K. Pattabhi Jois, Richard Freeman, David Swenson, Angela Farmer, Deb Neubauer and John Friend (1996-2014).

 - Beginner and intermediate Pilates mat teacher trainings with Power Pilates (2014, 2016).

 - Studied Ayurveda at Naropa University in 2000, advanced study with Cate Stillman and Claudia Welch from 2009-2013.

-- Completed over 30 marathon distance races, over a dozen “ultra distance” trail races (between 30-50 miles) and two full-length Ironman races and a 100 mile trail race.
+- Completed over 30 marathon distance races, over a dozen “ultra distance” trail races (between 30-50 miles) and two full-length Ironman races and two 100 mile trail races.